Spring Creek (NSW), NSW

 Where is Spring Creek (NSW)?

-Spring Creek (NSW) is a suburb of New South Wales, Australia.
+Spring Creek (NSW) is a suburb of New South Wales, Australia, in the Orange local government area.

 What is the population of Spring Creek (NSW)?